effectai/developer-docs/docs/effect_network/template.md

 A template is simply some vanilla HTML that has a placeholder value that will be replaced with data when it is presented to the worker as a task.
 That's a bit of a mouthful; let's break it down.

+Please visit [effect.network/preview](https://effect.network/preview) to see and use an interactive template preview.
+You will be able to test your templates here as well.

 Let's imagine we have an image classification campaign; we want to identify if there are cats in the picture.
 We present a picture to the worker, and it is their task to identify what is in the picture.
 They see an image and are provided a list of options to choose from.